aws/aws-emr-containers-best-practices/content/scalability/docs/load-test-for-start-job-run-api.md

 #### EKS API Server Latency

-It is important to minimize the[EKS API server latencies](https://quip-amazon.com/MwNDAG5gy8EZ/EMR-on-EKS-Scale-Recommendation-for-Salesforce#temp:C:EIca6f30b96911145518fbc53df8).
+It is important to minimize the EKS API server latencies.
 Webhooks can be one potential root cause for high API server latency.
-The recommendation is to improve the webhook latency to less than 50 milliseconds and monitor latency by [the performance metrics](https://quip-amazon.com/MwNDAG5gy8EZ/EMR-on-EKS-Scale-Recommendation-for-Salesforce#temp:C:EIca6f30b96911145518fbc53df8) to understand health of the cluster.
+The recommendation is to improve the webhook latency to less than 50 milliseconds and monitor the latency to understand health of the cluster.
 [K8s admission webhook best practice.](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings)

 ### Image pull policy